optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 far in harmonizing `algo_options` across optimizers:

-1. Options that are the same in spirit (e.g. stop after a specific number of iterations) get the same name across all optimizers wrapped in estimagic.
+1. Options that are the same in spirit (e.g. stop after a specific number of iterations) get the same name across all optimizers wrapped in optimagic.
 Most of them even get the same default value.
 1. Options that have non-descriptive (and often heavily abbreviated) names in their original implementation get more readable names, even if they appear only in a single